 Did you know a verse of the Star Spangled Banner celebrates the death of escaped slaves who fought in the War of 1812?
 In a 15-minute documentary, Morgan State University students tell the story of the national anthem's problematic inspiration and history.
 Aug 30, 2016 - 12:41:20 PM

 The Reginald F. Lewis Museum of Maryland African American History and Culture Board of Directors has announced the appointment of Wanda Q. Draper as its new Executive Director.
 Aug 25, 2016 - 4:18:51 PM

 Career Communications Group BEYA STEM Conference Alumni and AMIE (Advancing Minorities' Interest in Engineering) are contributing $10,000 to the College of Engineering at Southern University and A&M College in Baton Rouge, Louisiana.
 Aug 24, 2016 - 1:28:33 PM

-The National GEM Consortium held its 40th-anniversary conference and gala August 3-5, 2016 at Miami Beach.
+The National GEM Consortium held its 40th-anniversary conference and gala August 2016.
 The milestone conference highlighted the success of GEM at the masters and doctoral levels in engineering and science.
 Read Hispanic Engineer magazine's interview with a GEM alum at GE.
 Aug 22, 2016 - 9:54:37 AM

 France Córdova, 68, is the eldest of 12 children of a Mexican-American father and Irish-American mother.
 Early on, she summoned the courage to take the path less traveled.
 She never looked back.
 And why should she, given that it has led her to one of the most influential science posts on Earth?
 Aug 22, 2016 - 8:27:02 AM